At a glance:

 Make the Missed Payment

-To maintain your coverage, pay the overdue premium as soon as possible, along with any late fees or penalties that apply.
+To maintain your coverage, pay the overdue premium as soon as possible, along with any late fees or penalties.
 Some insurers offer online portals or payment plans to make the process easier.
+Settling the balance promptly reduces the risk of further penalties or a lapse in your policy.

 Exploring Reinstatement Options

 If your policy has lapsed, ask your insurer about reinstating it.
-Depending on the type of policy, such as TPD Insurance, reinstatement may require you to undergo a medical assessment or provide additional information to prove eligibility.
+Depending on the type of policy, reinstatement may require you to undergo a medical assessment or provide additional information to prove eligibility.
 It’s important to act quickly, as reinstatement is easier to obtain shortly after a policy lapses.

 Requesting a Payment Plan